 Gloves aren’t the only way to keep your fingers warm when you snowboard.
-They are the most important part of keeping your fingers from freezing, but there are some additional things you can do to keep your core temperature up and increase the blood flow to your fingers.
+They are the most critical part of keeping your fingers from freezing, but you can do some additional things to keep your core temperature up and increase the blood flow to your fingers.

-If you layer properly and dress warmly, your internal organs will stay warmer and your core temperature will keep warm.
+If you layer correctly and dress warmly, your internal organs will stay warmer, and your core temperature will keep warm.

 When your core temperature drops, your body will naturally pull blood away from your extremities towards your inner organs.
 That directly leads to cold fingers and toes.

 As such, the warmer you can keep your core, the warmer your fingers will be.
-If you want some tips on how to properly dress and layer for snowboarding, check out this video.
+If you want some tips on properly dressing and layering for snowboarding, check out the video below.